-Hon sha ze Sho Nen Each pictograph in the symbol is a word (you can see how this fits together here: Reiki symbol 3) So you can say each word as you write it.
+Hon sha ze Sho Nen Each pictograph in the symbol is a word.
+So you can say each word as you write it.
 But then you lose out on repeating it three times, which does not make good practical sense for activating the healing energy of the symbol.
 The way I was taught was by saying a word for each stroke drawn, and I still like this way of doing it.

 My teacher taught me to finish with the English invocation:

 “I greet the Divine spirit in you.”

 “The Buddha-nature in me greets the Buddha-nature in you.”